Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 Mei 2026 16.42.23 UTC
+- WIB: Kamis, 7 Mei 2026 18.58.39 UTC
-- WITA: Kamis, 7 Mei 2026 17.42.23 UTC
+- WITA: Kamis, 7 Mei 2026 19.58.39 UTC
-- WIT: Kamis, 7 Mei 2026 18.42.23 UTC
+- WIT: Kamis, 7 Mei 2026 20.58.39 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: motivational
+Kategori: inspirational